My Home and Alphabet group ‘GMUBH’

 Procedure: Follow the same procedure as day 1 of week 1.

-Worksheet: Alphabet colouring letter ‘Uu’ – Coming soon
+Worksheet: Alphabet colouring worksheet – letter ‘Uu’ – Coming soon

-Worksheet: Alphabet colouring letter ‘Uu’ (Enlarged) – Coming soon
+Worksheet: Alphabet colouring worksheet – letter ‘Uu’ (Enlarged) – Coming soon

-Video: Learning the Alphabet – Letter ‘Uu’- Coming soon
+Video: Learning to write capital letter ‘Uu’- Coming soon

 Audio: Letter rhyme ‘Uu’ – Coming soon